skerkour/kerkour.com/content/readings.md

 <!-- * Who: The A Method for Hiring, *Smart, Geoff* -->
 * Zero to One: Notes on Start Ups, or How to Build the Future, *Masters, Blake*
 * The Art of War, *Sun Tzu*
+* Scale: The Universal Laws of Growth, Innovation, Sustainability, and the Pace of Life in Organisms, Cities, Economies, and Companies, *Geoffrey West*

 <div style="text-align: center;">